Astroua/TurbuStat/docs/tutorials/statistics/genus_example.rst

 Genus statistics provide a measure of a region's topology.
 At a given value in the data, the genus value is the number of discrete region above the value minus the number of regions below it.
 When this process is repeated over a range of values, a Genus curve can be constructed.
 The technique has previously been used to study CMB deviations from a Gaussian distribution.

 If a region has a negative Genus statistics, it is dominate by holes in the emission ("swiss cheese" morphology).
-A positive Genus value implies as "meatball" morphology, where the emission is localized into clumps.
+A positive Genus value implies a "meatball" morphology, where the emission is localized into clumps.
 The Genus curve of a Gaussian field is shown below.
 Note that at the mean value (0.0), the Genus value is zero: at the mean intensity, there is no preference to either morphological type.

 .. image:: images/genus_random.png